 Our woolen dreads are made from high quality, super soft NZ Merino wool.
-They are the softest and most flexible type of dreadlock extension.
-They tend to also be the lightest type of extension except when wet.
-Wool dreads, in comparison to Human Hair or 100% Crocheted synthetic, don't look exactly like real dreaded hair on close inspection but they really aren't too far off.
+They are the softest and most flexible type of dreadlock extension and they tend to also be the lightest type of extension except when wet.
 We have intentionally made them with lumps and bumps to emulate real dreads.
 Because of their comfort level, they are fast becoming a popular choice for extending real dreadlocks and they can of course, be braided into undreaded hair.

 Unlike other types of dreadlock extensions, wool dreads will instantly be soft and flexible without the need to 'wear them in'.
 They can be worn long term and during all your regular activities such as showering and swimming etc. They do tend to become quite heavy when wet so we suggest ringing out the excess water to speed up the drying process.
 We have extra large swim caps and shower caps which makes keeping them dry a breeze when partaking in water activities.
 If they are braided into undreaded hair, you will be able to wear them from anywhere from 1 to 3 months.
 How often you need to remove them and reinstall really depends on how quickly your hair grows out.
 Some people also choose to wash them in a wool laundry detergent between wears.
 They hold their shape well long term and can be used over and over again without requiring maintenance.